 - McDonald’s just released a new employee app that offers real-time career advice and professional advancement

-- Starbucks just announced that their employees will get a free subscription to the meditation app, Headspace, in an effort to champion a new mental health benefit for their workers.
+- Starbucks just announced that its employees will get a free subscription to the meditation app, Headspace, in an effort to champion a new mental health benefit for their workers.

 Here’s a novel idea. . .
 Why don’t employers just ask their workforce what’s wrong, and what they could be doing better?